 2. Cut it to size, (again pinking shears are best.)

 3.Coat front and back with 3 or more coats each of polyurethane.

 4. Affix the slip preventive tape to the underside and you are ready to use your cloth.

-Susan Hazelton from Sunny Florida on November 10, 2010:
+Susan Hazelton from Northern New York on November 10, 2010:

 You have some beautiful selections of floorcloths.
 You instructions are clear and concise, easy to understand.
 Great job.

 AnythingArtzy (author) from OHIO on December 21, 2009:

 yes it does.